microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 [default_interface]
 runtimeclass AppKeyBindings : Microsoft.Terminal.Settings.IKeyBindings
 {
-    event Windows.Foundation.TypedEventHandler<AppKeyBindings, CopyTextEventArgs> CopyText;
+    event Windows.Foundation.TypedEventHandler<AppKeyBindings, ActionEventArgs> CopyText;
-    event Windows.Foundation.TypedEventHandler<AppKeyBindings, NewTabEventArgs> NewTab;
+    event Windows.Foundation.TypedEventHandler<AppKeyBindings, ActionEventArgs> NewTab;
-    event Windows.Foundation.TypedEventHandler<AppKeyBindings, NewTabWithProfileEventArgs> NewTabWithProfile;
+    event Windows.Foundation.TypedEventHandler<AppKeyBindings, ActionEventArgs> NewTabWithProfile;
 ```

 In this above example, the `CopyTextArgs` class actually contains all the
-potential arguments to the Copy action. `CopyTextEventArgs` derives from that
+potential arguments to the Copy action. `ActionEventArgs` is the class that
-class, and additionally implements the `IActionArgs` interface, adding a
+holds any `ActionArgs`.
+When we parse the arguments, we'll build a
-`Handled` property.
-When we parse the arguments, we'll build a `CopyTextArgs`,
+`CopyTextArgs`, and when we're dispatching the event, we'll build a
-and when we're dispatching the event, we'll build a `CopyTextEventArgs` and
+`ActionEventArgs` that holds a `CopyTextArgs` as its `Args` value, and dispatch
-dispatch that object.
+the `ActionEventArgs` object.

 We'll also change our existing map in the `AppKeyBindings` implementation.